 Always Carry a Camera

 As the old saying goes, you never know when an opportunity will present itself.
-If you always have your camera at the ready, you’ll be amazed at the different photo opportunities that pop up throughout the day and what’s more, you’ll be ready to capture them.
+With that in mind, if you always have your camera ready, you’ll be amazed at the different opportunities that pop up throughout the day.
+And, you’ll be ready to capture them.